• Skip to primary navigation

 Across the Great Lakes book cover featuring image of young woman and a ship

 “Haunting” is a word that comes to mind as I reflect on Lee Zacharias’ new novel.
-Set largely in the mid-1930’s on Lake Michigan and the harbor town of Frankfort, Across the Great Lake is the narrator’s vivid, jagged, time-bending recollection of her childhood and the trajectory set by one of the central events of […]
+Set largely in the mid-1930’s on Lake Michigan and the harbor town of Frankfort, […]

 Filed Under: Books